ReaperOAK/KCAdashboard/src/pages/admin/docs.md

 - **TournamentManagement.js**
   Manage chess tournaments, including creation, scheduling, and results.

-- **TournamentRegistrations.js**
+-- **TournamentRegistrations.js**
   View and manage registrations for tournaments.
+Now fully modular:
+  - Imports and composes the following from `src/components/tournaments/`:
+    - `RegistrationsSkeleton.js`: Loading spinner and message
+    - `ErrorAlert.js`: Error message display
+    - `TournamentInfo.js`: Tournament info card
+    - `FilterExportBar.js`: Filter and export controls
+    - `RegistrationsTable.js`: Table of registrations
+    - `PaymentModal.js`: Accessible modal for payment screenshot/approval
+  - Each subcomponent is single-responsibility, memoized, and uses the color system.
+  - All UI is responsive, accessible, and beautiful.
+  - See `src/components/tournaments/docs.md` for details and usage patterns.

 - **UserActivity.js**
   View recent activity logs for users, including actions and events.